And if Paid by today, you get a 5% rebate.

 8. Commercial property management - This is very similar to the service apartment model, where property managers will convert the property into a retail unit or a plug and play office by furnishing it, and share revenues with the owner.

 In India, Property Management is still in it's nascent stage.
 It's more focused on absentee owners who don't live in the same city as the property.
 While several of the models above do exist in India, it is still a young market and the companies in this space are innovating constantly to fill in the gaps that exist.
+There are many different types of property management companies available in the market.
+One must research well about these companies, clearly define the requirements and then make an informed decision.

 Let's first start with the "Why".